Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Analysis Under Cooperative Formation

 \subsection{Submodularity of $\mathcal{H}_2$ Performance}

 Given a formation $S$ of AVs, the optimal feedback gain $K_{S}$ can be obtained by solving~\eqref{Eq:LMIOptimalControl}.
 Meanwhile, the optimal value of $\min _{K_{S}}\left\|\mathbf{G}_{2}(S)\right\|_{2}^{2}$ indicates the minimum influence of perturbations on the entire traffic flow.
-Accordingly, the specific expression of the performance value function $J(S)$ in~\eqref{Eq:SetFunction} can be given by the following new one, denoted as $J_{2}(S)$,
+Accordingly, the expression of the performance value function $J(S)$ in~\eqref{Eq:SetFunction} can be given by